Hegemege/srcom-marathon-tracker/src/bidwar_parser/README.md

 ## Requirements

-Python 3 + packages `bs4` and `requests`.
+Python 3 + some packages (see `requirements.txt`)

-Recommended to install with pip:
+Recommended to setup a virtualenv and install using pip:

 ```
-pip install bs4 requests
+pip install -r requirements.txt
 ```

 ## Usage example